Ising formulations of many NP problems: Graph Isomorphisms

-The question of whether two graphs $G_1=(V_1,E_1)$ and $G_2=(V_2,E_2)$ are isomorphic is believed to be hard, but its classification into a complexity class is still a mystery.
-Since it is a hard problem, let us nonetheless describe an Ising formulation for it.
+The question of whether two graphs $G_1=(V_1,E_1)$ and $G_2=(V_2,E_2)$ are isomorphic is believed to be hard, but its classification into a complexity class is still a mystery \cite{johnson}.
+Since it is (in practice) a hard problem, let us nonetheless describe an Ising formulation for it.
 An isomorphism is only possible if $|V_1|=|V_2|\equiv N$, so we will restrict ourselves to this case, and without loss of generality, we label the vertices of $G_1$ with $1,\ldots, N$.

 We write this as an Ising model as follows.
 Let us describe a proposed isomorphism through binary variables $x_{v,i}$ which is 1 if vertex $v$ in $G_2$ gets mapped to vertex $i$ in $G_1$.
 The energy ensures that this map is bijective.
 We then use an energy to penalize a bad mapping: i.e. an edge that is not in $G_1$ is in $G_2$, or an edge that is in $G_1$ is not in $G_2$.
-If the ground state of this Hamiltonian corresponds to $H=0$, there is an isomorphism.
+As usual, assume $A,B>0$.
+If the ground state of this Hamiltonian has $H=0$, there is an isomorphism. $N^2$ spins are required.